hypertrack/quickstart-android/README.md

 #### You are all set

 You can now run the app and start using HyperTrack.
 You can see your devices on the [dashboard](#dashboard).
+Also you can find more about SDK integration [here](https://github.com/hypertrack/live-app-android).

 ## Dashboard